 The set of attributes which are classified as mandatory is deliberately small since servers must do whatever it takes to support them.
-The recommended attributes may be unsupported; though a server should support as many as it can.
+A server should support as many of the recommended attributes as possible but by their definition, the server is not required to support all of them.
 Attributes are deemed mandatory if the data is both needed by a large number of clients and is not otherwise reasonably computable by the client when support is not provided on the server.